by Michael Jubinville, MPH

-You will be monitored for a few hours after your biopsy.
-You will be asked to remain lying down to reduce the chance of bleeding.
-Your pulse and blood pressure will be monitored.
-Your biopsy samples will be sent to the laboratory for testing.
-You will be sent home when you are feeling well and the doctor feels that it is safe.
+You'll be watched for a few hours.
+You will be asked to remain lying down to lower the chance of bleeding.
+Your pulse and blood pressure will be checked.
+You will be sent home when you are feeling well and the doctor feels that it's safe.

 If you think you have an emergency, call for emergency medical services right away.

 National Institute of Diabetes and Digestive and Kidney Diseases